Ávoris

 Director of Digital Experience, IT Project Manager, Design Manager, Marketing Manager, Content manager, Lead Front-End Architect, Programmer Analyst

-This is the story of how strategic funnel design reduced friction and improved the user experience—leading to a conversion increase of over 200%.
+This is the story of how I helped apply strategic funnel design to reduce friction, improve the user experience, and drive a conversion increase of over 213%.

 Context